Table of Contents

 2. Fixed assets

-Intangible Assets: Intangible assets are marketable things of value that cannot be touched.
+- Intangible Assets: Intangible assets are marketable things of value that can’t be touched.
 They can include patents, technology, licenses, contracts, and brands.

 3. Current liabilities